zenmonkeykstop/qubes-doc.rtd/developer/general/gsoc.rst

 These project ideas were contributed by our developers and may be incomplete.
-If you are interested in submitting a proposal based on these ideas, you should contact the `qubes-devel mailing list </support/#qubes-devel>`__ and associated GitHub issue to learn more about the idea.
+If you are interested in submitting a proposal based on these ideas, you should contact the :ref:`qubes-devel mailing list <introduction/support:qubes devel>` and associated GitHub issue to learn more about the idea.

 ::